All of the rules are irrelevant: either you are getting along or you are not getting along.

 - Money Isn’t Everything – It isn’t.
 Really.
 Stability is far more important.
 Surface level wealth is deceptive.
 If a man drives a BMW and wears an Armani suit, it may mean he is eyeball deep in debt.
 It may also mean he makes impulse purchases for himself before he thinks about his future or other people.
 Drive around a wealthy neighbourhood; you will see a lot of older men and women wearing relatively frumpy clothes with modest sedans.
 Read “The Automatic Millionaire“.
 I’ve often been in an unstable place in my life (moving to a new city, in flux with work, casually dating), and when I have been in that place, I was not interested in a relationship.

-- A First Date Isn’t Everything - Oh, you ‘caught a friend vibe’ the first date, so that’s it?
+- A First Date Isn’t Everything – Oh, you ‘caught a friend vibe’ the first date, so that’s it?
 You are moving on?
 You may have missed out on something great.
 A lot of solid guys aren’t sexually aggressive on the first date, because of all the years of being told that we should be gentlemen.
 No, we are not grinding our dicks on you in a nightclub.
 We want to, you know, get to know you first.
-Ah, but who am I kidding?
-“Nice guys” want to have sex too.
-Maybe it’s just that, in North America particularly, a lot of young men don’t have the vocabulary we need to express sexual interest in an appropriate way.
-Either you have guys who are way too sexually aggressive, or you have guys who seem almost asexual.
+Ok maybe it’s just that, in North America particularly, a lot of young men don’t have the vocabulary we need to express sexual interest in the way that is 100% smooth.
+Either you have guys who are way too forward, or you have guys who seem almost asexual.
 I guess what I’m saying is, you may want to account for this general confusion…

 - Be Honest From The Start – If it isn’t working, fair enough.
 Just keep it real.
 It might hurt, but it’s better than being strung along.
 At the same time, be honest with yourself; are you cutting yourself off because of your past?
 What is it you really want in a partner?
 Be honest about where you are in your life, but understand that if you are really depressed and really sad, it might be a tough sell.
 Be honest about what you like and who you are.
 You might be surprised!
 That thug might be really into classical music; That nerd might love hip-hop.